-- 11.1 If an EIA is being conducted, before a Decision is issued the relevant authority for issuing such a Decision: - 11.1.1 approves the conditions for carrying out the project with the Regional Directorate for Environmental Protection ("RDEP"); - 11.1.2 requests the opinion of the appropriate Sanitary Inspectorate. - 11.2 The system of opinions and approvals, operating on the basis of the AEIA, is as follows:
+- 11.1 If an EIA is being conducted, before a Decision is issued the relevant authority for issuing such a Decision: - 11.1.1 approves the conditions for carrying out the project with the Regional Directorate for Environmental Protection ("RDEP"); - 11.1.2 approves the conditions for carrying out the project with the minister competent for environmental issues or the General Directorate for Environmental Protection within the scope of existence of alternative solutions for carrying out the project and anticipated activities aimed at environmental compensation of negative impacts on the natural environment in the case of linear public investments in their part running through the national park area or area of the nature reserve; - 11.1.3 requests the opinion of the appropriate Sanitary Inspectorate; - 11.1.4 requests the opinion of the authority competent to issue an integrated permit if the planned project is qualified as a facility requiring an integrated permit under environmental law; - 11.1.5 approves the conditions for carrying out the project with the authority competent for a legal assessment of issues concerning water; - 11.2 The system of opinions and approvals, operating on the basis of the AEIA, is as follows:

-Authorities acting jointly in the course of opinions and approvals conditions with respect to carrying out the project before the Decision is issued - when an EIA is being conducted (groups I and II)
+Authorities acting jointly in the course of opinions and approvals conditions with respect to RDEP (approvals); carrying out the project before minister competent for the Decision is issued - when an environmental issues EIA is being conducted (groups I and II) (approvals); and II) GDEP (approvals);

-- RDEP (approvals) deadline: 30 days as of receiving documents; - relevant body of the Chief Sanitary Inspectorate (only opinions) - deadline: 30 days as of receiving documents.

-Failure by the relevant body of the Chief Sanitary Inspectorate to issue an opinion within 14 days shall mean that the relevant body has no reservations.
+relevant body of the Chief Sanitary Inspectorate (opinion); authority competent to issue an integrated permit (opinion); authority competent for legal assessment of issues concerning water (approvals).
+Deadline for relevant authorities: 30 days as of receiving documents.
+However, failure by the relevant body of the Chief Sanitary Inspectorate to issue an opinion within 30 days shall mean that the relevant body has no reservations.